dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Investment in dgraph data structure paid off!
 Punted implementing Tarjan's off-line lowest common ancestors algorithm in Nim and just used a hash table.

+### Day 7: Amplification Circuit ###

+Today I learned to slow down and when copying code from an earlier day's solution to be sure to get the later version with the fixes...
+I copied p1 from Day 5 instead of p2, and debugged the  `var int` arg problem again... this time it was much easier, but still a time waster.
+I got a late start (family day) and the part 2 description was unclear, but the examples helped.
+It's nice that Nim has `nextPermutation` built into the standard library.

+---

 ## Stats